HOW TO GAIN MUSCLE FASTER WITH REST-PAUSE TRAINING

 As an intermediate or advanced trainee, you might benefit from rest-pause training.
 You could use it to reduce gym time without impairing the effectiveness of your workouts.

 Now, you don’t have to use this training technique.
 You can still make excellent gains while using straight sets.
 But it can be a great addition to your exercise toolbox.

-That said, rest-pause training is more stressful on the body than doing regular sets.
+That said, rest-pause training is more stressful on the body than doing regular sets, and you don’t want to overtrain.
 It’s important to use this technique wisely, which we’ll discuss how to do in the next section.

 How To Use Rest-Pause Training

-There’s no “best” way to approach rest-pause training as there are several different ways you can tackle it.
+There’s no “best” way to approach this technique as there are several different ways you can tackle it.
 The following three things are what I’d recommend for most people:

 Using rest-pause training for such complex movements can increase injury risk, so stick with isolation and machine movements if you’re going to incorporate it into your routine.

 Second, don’t go overboard with rest-pause training.
 While it’s an effective way to train, it’s also more stressful on the body than regular sets.
 That’s important to keep in mind when setting up your training volume.

 So, don’t replace all your current sets with rest-pause training.
 That’ll likely cause you to overtrain, produce inferior progress, and increase injury risk.